 Improper prep can lead to ice dams, leaks, and unforeseeable damage to your roof or gutters this winter.
 Plus, you may end up spending more money on those heating bills.
-So let’s cover the winter roofing basics!
+So today, we’ll cover some of the winter roofing basics.

-There are a few key steps to take in the fall to get your roof and home ready for the frigid temps and heavy snowfall.
+Here are a few key steps to take in the fall to get your roof and home ready for the frigid temps and heavy snowfall that Wisconsin and other parts of the country experience each winter.

 The first thing you need to do is clean out your gutters and downspouts to get ready to drain off the spring thaw.
-In the summer and fall, sticks and debris, especially leaves, can fall on your roof and fill up your gutters to where rain and thaw cannot properly flow through.
+In the summer and fall, sticks, debris, whirligigs, and tons of leaves can fall and fill your gutters, clogging them up.

 Even if you are not directly under a tree, those late summer storms can bring a lot of mess down on your roof, which can eventually wash into your gutters and downspouts, clogging them throughout the winter and causing ice dams.
 So, make sure the roof is clear of debris so water can flow freely when that snow starts to melt.

-Inspect Your Roof for Cracks, Loose, or Missing Shingles
+Inspect Your Roof for Cracked, Loose, or Missing Shingles

 Repair or Replace Your Roof’s Flashing if Needed